-• To development a sense of new technological innovations

-• To help new technologies and its application

-• To expose the new software's in media studies

-• To encourage the conduct of research in ICT
+- To development a sense of new technological innovations - To help new technologies and its application - To expose the new software's in media studies - To encourage the conduct of research in ICT

+- CO1: Develop a sense of new technological innovations. - CO2: Identify new technologies and its application. - CO3: Show the ability to support the new software's in media studies. - CO4: Be able to support the conduct of research in ICT.
-Introduction: Emergence of New Communication Technologies, Characteristics, Global

-Village, Globalization, Satellite Television.
+Introduction: Emergence of New Communication Technologies, Characteristics, Global Village, Globalization, Satellite Television.

-Applications of ICT: ARPANET, Internet, Search Engines, Web Radio and TV, on Information Society.

-Technological Convergence, ICT and Information Society; Factors Influencing

-Information Society, Theories of Information Society, Knowledge Society, WSIS Summit
+Applications of ICT: ARPANET, Internet, Search Engines, Web Radio and TV, Technological Convergence, ICT and Information Society; Factors Influencing Information Society, Theories of Information Society, Knowledge Society, WSIS Summit on Information Society.

-Issues in New Media Technology: Electronic Governance, Information Super-Highway,

-Leaf Frogging, Digital Divide, ICT Grass-Roots Initiatives, New Technology Innovations,
+Issues in New Media Technology: Electronic Governance, Information Super-Highway, Leaf Frogging, Digital Divide, ICT Grass-Roots Initiatives, New Technology Innovations, Case Studies.

-Case Studies.

-Forms of New Media: Web Journalism, Journalists and the Internet, Electronic

-Publishing, Virtual Reality, Information Technology Act 2000.
+Forms of New Media: Web Journalism, Journalists and the Internet, Electronic Publishing, Virtual Reality, Information Technology Act 2000.